 products of the highest quality are produced and sold.

 Beside the actual Beekeeping, there is a visitor centre, Shop, Tearoom and a live ‘Bees behind Glass’ exhibition.
 The fascination of the honey bee, how the hive works and organises itself to coordinate the production of honey is one of the wonders of the natural world, and in the exhibition we give you a peek into the world of bees and show how amazing they are!

-Also on the farm we have a Meadery where we produce a selection of Meads, the oldest alcoholic drink known, you can see some mead being brewed and taste as many as you want.
+Also on the farm they have a Meadery producing a selection of Meads, the oldest alcoholic drink known, you can see some mead being brewed and taste as many as you want.

-All our honey is Cold Pressed and Raw which means that filtering is the only process it undergoes before being consumed, preserving all the natural health benefits and the taste of this amazing product.
+All honey is Cold Pressed and Raw which means that filtering is the only process it undergoes before being consumed, preserving all the natural health benefits and the taste of this amazing product.

 The market town of Cardigan is a short 15 minute drive away with numerous shops, restaurants, supermarkets and of course the recently renovated 11th Century Cardigan Castle at the heart of the town.

 Down by the river is the fantastic Pizza Tipi.
 Woodfired handmade pizza, salads & breads, cakes & bakes.
 Great coffee, local craft beers & wine in riverside courtyard.
 Run by 4 brothers and their band of merry friends on a warm summer’s evening it is a magical place to be with the aroma of pizza, a large central wood fire, music and plenty of atmosphere.